 BSAD 329 - Principles of Finance 3 hours

 Basic principles of financial management including the concepts of financial analysis, valuation, capital budgeting, and capital structure.
-Prerequisites: Major in Business Administration, Accounting, or Agricultural Science AND ACCT 212 with a grade of C or better.
+Prerequisites: Major in Business Administration, Accounting, or Agricultural Science AND ACCT 212 or ACCT 221 with a grade of C or better.